BE PREPARED

 Tip from a previous student: Bring your favourite food/ingredients from home.
 It is not always easy to find food you are used to using and having them with you can make a big difference when you are missing something familiar from home.
 It is also nice to share your country’s culture and cuisine with others.

 It is important to look after your mental health and we have a student wellbeing team here to advice you and refer you to external services so that you can get the support you need.
-Please see page 33 of our International Pre-arrival Guide on how to declare your mental health conditions and how to put support in place in advance of your arrival.
+Please make sure that you declare your health and mental health conditions as part of your application process, so that our teams can help you put support in place in advance of your arrival.

 If you have a disability or any additional need for which you require support or special arrangements, please let us know in advance, so that we can help you plan your time here with us.
 All personal information will be treated as strictly confidential and will not affect the decision about your eligibility for the course.
 Please see our website for more information.